-- a.
-Whose usage for the past year exceeds 1,000 kilowatt hours each month of the year, and - b.
+a.
 This rate may be limited to a maximum of 500 Members requesting service.

 Contracts will be required for all Members receiving service under this service classification.
 The contract will be for an initial term of one (1) year with automatic month-to-month extension until terminated by either party.